Zerr0-C00L/DMM/README.md

 You can add more content to your library by searching the DHT (powered by BtDigg).
 It detects what you already have downloaded and currently downloading in your library too.

+### Auto-Add Quality Content (NEW!)

+Automatically add high-quality torrents to your Real-Debrid account daily via GitHub Actions.
+Configure your preferred quality settings (resolution, file size, HDR, REMUX, etc.) and let it fetch trending/popular content from Trakt.
+See [AUTO-ADD-SETUP.md](AUTO-ADD-SETUP.md) for setup instructions.

 ### Share your library and mirror other libraries

 You can share your whole collection or select specific items you want to share.
 Head over to [r/debridmediamanager](https://www.reddit.com/r/debridmediamanager/) and see other people's media collections and easily mirror their content to yours.